ilhamkr/eAirFlow/README.md

 ## RabbitMQ

-RabbitMQ was used to send emails to users after successful registration and flight booking.
+RabbitMQ was used to send emails to users after successful registration.